matrix-org/matrix-spec-proposals/proposals/4149-media-repo-csp-directives.md

 Modern browsers no longer use the `plugin-types` directive.
 It was originally intended for use with legacy plugins such as those for PDF viewing, which are no longer common practice.
-Furthermore, [MSC2702](https://github.com/matrix-org/matrix-doc/pull/2702) explicitly disallows PDFs, making this directive unnecessary and potentially misleading.
+Furthermore, [MSC2702](https://github.com/matrix-org/matrix-doc/pull/2702) recommends against the use of PDFs, making this directive unnecessary and potentially misleading.

 References: